tomasherceg/dotvvm-docs/Controls/bootstrap/Popover/sample4/sample.md

-### Sample 4: Popover animation, delay and container
+### Sample 4: Popover Animation, Delay and Container

 The `Popover` control uses by default a CSS fade transition.
-It is possible to not apply it with the `Animation` property set to *false*.
+It is possible to disable it using the `EnableAnimation` property.

 The `Delay` property is used to delay showing and hiding of the popover (value represents number of milliseconds).